 I like to highlight the cells that can be edited to make it easier for the user.
 For example, say you plan on selling more donuts in the summer.
 You can change the number of units sold.
 In the example below, we increased the number of units sold in the summer and you can see the effect on revenue.

-Granted, this is a very simple example, but one that can be applied to your business.
+Granted, this is a very simple example, but one that can be applied to any business.

 As each month passes, you could enter your actuals (how much you really sold) and have an increasingly improved picture behind the sales of your business.

 I've found that many business owners think they are selling more of one product than they really are.
-Having a financial model can help you get a true picture of what's going on in sales and help you plan for seasonal downturns.
+Having a small business budget can help you get a true picture of what's going on in sales and help you plan for seasonal downturns.

 Your business' COGS (cost of goods sold) is a critical component of your business model.
-If you can think of your business as a machine, your customers’ cash comes into the machine and hopefully cash comes out at the end in the form of profits.
+If you can think of your business as a machine, your customers’ cash comes into the machine, you provide a product or service and hopefully cash comes out at the end in the form of profits.